Central Coast (New South Wales): Sport

 Central Coast Mariners represent the Central Coast in the A-League.
-The Mariners have been A-League premiers twice (2007-08 and 2011-12), and were A-League champions in 2013.
+The Mariners have been A-League premiers twice (2007–08 and 2011–12), and were A-League champions in 2013 as well as in 2023 and again in 2024.
 The Mariners play out of Central Coast Stadium at Gosford, the largest stadium on the Central Coast with a capacity of 20,059.

 The Wyong Roos currently play in the Intrust Super Premiership at Morry Breen Oval in Kanwal.
 They are the feeder team of the Sydney Roosters National Rugby League team, who have developed an agreement to play one regular season fixture per year at Central Coast Stadium for five years, starting in 2015.
 The South Sydney Rabbitohs also play regular games.

 The Central Coast Rhinos played in the Australian Ice Hockey League from 2006 to 2008 and the Australian International Ice Hockey Cup from 2009 to 2012.
 They played out of Erina Ice Arena at Erina Fair, which is the Central Coast's only ice rink.
-The Erina Ice Arena has been closed since the 19th of August, 2019 for renovations and is looking to reopen on Saturday the 2nd of January, 2021.
+The Erina Ice Arena has been closed since the 19th of August 2019 for renovations and is looking to reopen on the 2nd of January 2021.

-Other teams include the Central Coast Crusaders - the elite senior basketball program of the Central Coast region and the Central Coast Centurions - the Central Coast's junior rugby league representative team who compete in the S.G.
+Other teams include the Central Coast Crusaders – the elite senior basketball program of the Central Coast region and the Central Coast Centurions – the Central Coast's junior rugby league representative team who compete in the S.G.
 Ball Cup and the Harold Matthews Cup.